stanfordnmbl/osim-rl/docs/CROWDAI.md

 This script will interact with an environment on the crowdAI.org server.

 ## Questions

+**I'm getting 'version GLIBCXX_3.4.21 not defined in file libstdc++.so.6 with link time reference' error**

+If you are getting this error

+    ImportError: /home/deepart/anaconda2/envs/opensim-rl/lib/python2.7/site-packages/opensim/../../../libSimTKcommon.so.3.6: symbol _ZTVNSt7__cxx1119basic_istringstreamIcSt11char_traitsIcESaIcEEE, version GLIBCXX_3.4.21 not defined in file libstdc++.so.6 with link time reference

+Try `conda install libgcc`

 **Can I use different languages than python?**